Dispatches from a small business in

 Capacity: 11 fluid ounces

-I make thes cup prints myself with professional Sawgrass prints, high temperature heat sealed onto purpose made sublimation cups at AAA quality.
-The art cups are suitable for drinking from, such as Tea, mead or whatever you choose and when done to washed in a washing up bowl with washing up liquid, do not wash in a dishwasher.
+These cups are designed from my paintings "Ancestors Awakening" a body of 13 new artworks.
+I make these cup prints myself with professional Sawgrass prints, high temperature heat sealed onto purpose made sublimation cups at AAA quality.
+The art cups are suitable for drinking from, such as Tea, mead or whatever you choose and when done to be washed in a washing up bowl with washing up liquid, do not wash in a dishwasher.
 The cups are durable with normal use, but please handle with care, so that these little works of art stay vibrant for a long time, thank you.

 There was a problem calculating your postage.
 Please try again.